harrietty/harrietryder.co.uk/src/blog/running-ubuntu-virtualbox.md

 title: Running Ubuntu with VirtualBox, or, the most labour intensive screenshot in the world
 date: 2019-03-19
 tags: [code, howto, technical, tutorial]
+description: In which I decide to take a screeshot of the Ubuntu terminal application, which involves getting to grips with VirtualBox and running Ubuntu as a guest operating system on my Mac
 ---

 The other day, I decided I wanted to take a screenshot of the terminal application on Ubuntu to include in an instruction leaflet for new starters on a software development course.